 Qing dynasty leased their land to the powerful nations which are capable to develop and cultivate it.
-Manchuria is in North East of China beyond Great Wall, a fatherland of Manchus.
-Japan had a concession leased by Qing and the right to own railroad in Manchuria taken over from Russia by Treaty of Manchuria (満洲善後条約) in 1905 (See Japan never invaded in a modern era) .
-After Xinhai revolution in 1911, Japan was in trouble since the owner of concession in Manchuria, Qing dynasty, lost a power.
-Japan had treaty with a new leader of Han Chinese government, Yuan Shikai, yet he died soon, and multiple Han Chinese dictators claimed Manchuria.
+Manchuria is in North East of China beyond Great Wall, a fatherland of Manchus, and Japan had a concession in Manchuria leased by Qing and the right to own railroad taken over from Russia by Treaty of Manchuria (満洲善後条約) in 1905 (See Japan never invaded in a modern era) .

 The historical documents written at that time in 1932 below explain in details.
 In this section, since many of contents are redundant, their summaries are shown.